section-engineering-education/engineering-education/content/articles/social-authentication-with-djoser-in-react-applications/index.md

 For this reason, I recommend running `npm run build` and moving the build folder to the backend directory and setting up the necessary  URLs for viewing and settings for static files so that your project runs on localhost:8000.

 ### Conclusion
-You have now handled authentication for google using Djoser.
+You have now handled authentication for Google using Djoser.
 You can do the same for other social accounts such as Facebook, Twitter, or others.
 Please refer to [Djoser Documentation](https://djoser.readthedocs.io/en/latest/) for more information.